Churchill County School District updates

 Note on Vaccination Requirements: The State of Nevada will be giving an extension on immunizations due to postponed non-essential services in doctors’ offices.
 Students may be enrolled in school regardless of immunization status at this time.
 Students that have enrolled at this time and are not up-to-date on vaccines will be contacted by our Chief School Nurse to guide and inform families of opportunities to become compliant with state requirements.

-● For incoming kindergarten through fifth-grade students, completed registration forms can be emailed to shyned@churchillcsd.com
+● For incoming kindergarten through 5th-grade students, completed registration forms can be emailed to shyned@churchillcsd.com

 ● Completed Pre-K Applications can be emailed to kelseya@churchillcsd.com